-• The gate stands no more than 2 metres high from ground level.
-This includes the height of any fittings such as finials to the gates

-• The gate is at least one metre from the nearest edge of the public highway (this includes the pavement)

-• The gate opens 'inwards' i.e. it opens towards the alley rather than towards the pavement.
+- The gate stands no more than 2 metres high from ground level.
+This includes the height of any fittings such as finials to the gates - The gate is at least one metre from the nearest edge of the public highway (this includes the pavement) - The gate opens 'inwards' i.e. it opens towards the alley rather than towards the pavement.

-If your proposed gate does not meet any one of the provisions above, please contact our planning department on 01895 556805 or email planning@hillingdon.gov.uk.
-There are also restrictions in the case of listed buildings, for more information contact the conservation department on 01895 558390.
+If your proposed gate does not meet any one of the provisions above, please contact our planning department on 01895 250230 or email at planning@hillingdon.gov.uk.

+There are also restrictions in the case of listed buildings, for more information contact the conservation department on 01895 250230 or by emailing heritageconservation@hillingdon.gov.uk.